Exit to The Netherlands

 4. Business Environment

-The Netherlands is 2 places higher in the World Friendliest Countries for Business Ranking than Ireland, as well as occupies 2nd place in the Global Innovation Ranking, opposing to Ireland's 10th place.
+The Netherlands ranks 7 places higher in the World Friendliest Countries for Business Ranking than Ireland, as well as occupies 2nd place in the Global Innovation Ranking, opposing to Ireland's 10th place.
 Fostering these high rankings is the political stability and banks which have international expertise and know-how with new non-resident entrepreneurs.

-With a population almost 5 times more than in Ireland and with a significant number of international ex-pats, the Dutch labour market offers a much broader choice of candidates with international experience, flexibility and unique skill sets.
+With a population almost 5 times more than in Ireland and with a significant number of international expats, the Dutch labor market offers a much broader choice of candidates with international experience, flexibility, and unique skill sets.